The Lawn Care Business Plan Detailed Overview asks specific questions that must be answered to create a successful plan.

 It may be one of these or a mix of a bunch of these methods that finally reaches the customer and they call you to quote on their property.
 You will need to consider all of your options and find out what works well in your area.

 Once the business is going strong how are you going to handle the day to day running of the business?
-Are you well organized and a person that has a good eye for detail?
+Are you well organised and a person that has a good eye for detail?

 How about keeping on top of which customer is to be mowed when?
 Does the equipment need servicing?
 Do you have spare parts on hand for what breaks most often on your equipment?
 How about the long weekend that your wife wants you to take?
 You can’t forget about that can you?